In-House STD Testing

 • Trichomoniasis

-Testing For STDs
+Testing For STIs

 The good news is that you can get tested for most STIs even if you’re not showing any symptoms.
 And since some STIs have similar symptoms, you might be tested for a few different types.
 It’s really important to get tested regularly to catch any STIs that could otherwise go unnoticed and cause serious problems down the road – everything from cervical cancer to birth defects.

-If left untreated, asymptomatic STIs can lead to:
+If left untreated, STIs can lead to:

-CheckPoint Urgent Care In-House STD Testing
+CheckPoint Urgent Care In-House STI Testing

 Testing is usually quick and painless!
 Our medical team at CheckPoint Urgent Care has the experience and tools to provide you with reliable in-house testing and treatment options.

-Recomended Articles
+Recommended Articles

 Urgent Care